: TODAY'S ROYAL FAMILY

 The Royal Wedding – 2011

-The Duchess wore a dress designed by Sarah Burton of the fashion house Alexander McQueen with a Victorian feel of ivory satin, lace and sleeves.
+Catherine wore a dress designed by Sarah Burton of the fashion house Alexander McQueen with a Victorian feel of ivory satin, lace and sleeves.
 It was displayed at Buckingham Palace during its 2011 Summer opening.

-As William was not heir-apparent (next in line to the throne) the wedding was not a state occasion and the event was attended by both foreign dignitaries, politicians, members of the armed forces and personal guests such as Sir Elton John, Rowan Atkinson, David and Victoria Beckham and Sir Richard Branson.
+As William was not heir-apparent (next in line to the throne) at the time, the wedding was not a state occasion and the event was attended by both foreign dignitaries, politicians, members of the armed forces and personal guests such as Sir Elton John, Rowan Atkinson, David and Victoria Beckham and Sir Richard Branson.

 Prince George – the First Royal Baby

-On 22 July 2013, The Duchess of Cambridge gave birth to the couple’s first child.
+On 22 July 2013, The then, Duchess of Cambridge gave birth to the couple’s first child.
 HRH Prince George, Alexander, Louis of Cambridge was born at St Mary’s Hospital in Paddington, London.

 Find out more about Prince George’s christening here.